It is impossible to sum up a life story in a few minutes. However, we can tell stories and recall memories in valuable and creative ways.

 "A picture is worth a thousand words" - and that is often true.
-Many families like to display some photographs or other life symbols at the funeral service.
+Many families like to display photographs, play a video or showcase other life symbols at the funeral service.

-Photographs need not be recent, provided they are characteristic of a person's life.
-Sometimes, a family photo or other group shot can be just the thing to capture personality.
+Photographs don't need to be recent, provided they are characteristic of a person's life.
+Sometimes a family photo or other group shot can be just the thing to capture someone's true personality.

-Most photo-processing outlets can arrange enlargements and enhancement of existing photos quickly and cheaply.
+Most photo-processing outlets can arrange enlargements and enhancement of existing photos quickly and affordably.
 This can be really useful if you want to lift a single image from a larger picture.

 You may wish to reflect on the person’s life with a personalised DVD presentation.
-This memorial tribute merges photographs with music and played through a projector and screen allows everyone involved to be able to see pictures brought to life with music and movement.
+This memorial tribute merges photographs and video clips with music and is played through a projector and screen.

 Other items, like a favourite hat, prized trophy, art or craft sample, tennis racquet or golf club, can all help symbolise a life.
-The possibilities are vast.
-Sometimes, family members like to bring these symbolic items with them, and place them on or near the casket before or after the eulogy.
+There are many possibilities.
+Sometimes family members like to bring these kind of items with them and place them on or near the casket before or after the eulogy.